illinoistech-itm/jhajek/itmt-430/student-chapter-presentations/Readme.md

 Your team will provide:

-* An approximately 30-35 minute presentation covering the main themes of the material allotted
+* An approximately ~~30-35~~ 40 minute presentation covering the main themes of the material allotted
   * Presentation will be done live either all in person or all online, but done live
   * Presentation will submitted by the prior Thursday by 5:00 pm to your presentation day and involve a meeting with the professor to cover the material or make any adjustments
   * All team members must participate and speak in the presentation
   * The presentation must clearly cover the main themes of your allotted material and clearly express them, as well as discuss the case studies mentioned (if applicable).
-  * Teams will prepare at least 5 review questions of short answer and the answers for these questions
+  * Teams will prepare at least 3 review questions per chapter material covered ~~5 review questions of short answer~~ and the answers for these questions
   * Provide three additional slides linking to resources involving YouTube presentations from people mentioned in the chapter or based on topics in the chapter

 In addition the grading rubric will look like this: